 Company Is Bliss

 They say Dog is Man’s best friend.
-Me on the other hand found that a 210 year old robot can do the job just as well.
+I on the other hand found that a 210-year-old robot can do the job just as well.
 Picking the right companion can help make the adventure more completable especially when you are taking on armies of enemies, it’s nice to know you’ve got someone by your side.
 Each one has individual assets that can benefit you.
 You can however choose none and go rogue.
-I’ve found having someone else you can give junk to and can fight whilst you reload handy or should I say Mister Handy.
+I’ve found having someone else you can give junk to and can fight whilst you reload handy or should I say, Mister Handy.
 In all seriousness though I chose Codsworth because I enjoyed his company most.
 His commentary while in battle has made me smile on several occasions.
-Most importantly Codsworth is the closest to any sort of family you have left and for that reason I feel he is integral to seeing this out to the end with me.
+Most importantly Codsworth is the closest to any sort of family you have left and for that reason, I feel he is integral to seeing this out to the end with me.